 Meridan's Responsible Behaviour Plan for Students outlines the values, standards of behaviour and responsibilities of all members of the College community in promoting positive behaviour and supporting student learning.
-It incorporates the College's positive and proactive approach to rewarding appropriate behaviour while ensuring the rights of all students to learn and feel safe. expectations, equity, inclusiveness and respect for self and others are key features of schooling at Meridan.
-The effectiveness of the College's management of behaviour was recognised this year in the Report of the Discipline Audit with Meridan achieving 'Outstanding' or 'High' for all elements in the 5 domains (Compliance Medium).
+It incorporates the College's positive and proactive approach to rewarding appropriate behaviour while ensuring the rights of all students to learn and feel safe.
+High expectations, equity, inclusiveness and respect for self and others are key features of schooling at

+Meridan.
+The effectiveness of the College's management of behaviour is due to the consistent focus on proactive positive strategies to manage unacceptable behaviour and celebrate appropriate behaviour.

-Meridan is a FISH!
-Philosophy school.
-This program is considered to be particularly relevant for our adolescent students and is embedded in practice on the secondary The FISH!
+Meridan State College uses age appropriate philosophies for positive relationships, behaviour and engagement.
+Our Primary Campus has five Core Values: Choice, Compassion, Courtesy, Courage and Collaboration.
+These Core Values underpin our: celebration of positive behaviours, behaviour focus lessons each week, reward systems, restorative practices and Assembly focus.
+Our Secondary Campus has a FISH!
+Philosophy.
+This program is considered to be particularly relevant for our adolescent students and is embedded in practice on the secondary campus.
+The FISH!
 Philosophy is the key to promoting successful human relationships through the application of guidelines for behaviour and attitude.
 It is a set of simple, interconnected principles that can be tailored to suit the individual and the context.
 They are: Play, Choose your Attitude; Make their Day and Be There and through practice these principles promote positive relationships at work, school and at home.

-The FISH!
-Philosophy lives through a number of pastoral care programs provided by the College, such as You Can Do It, Rock and Water, Restorative Practices and the 5 C's - Courage, Compassion, Courtesy, Collaboration and Choice.
+Meridan State College's positive approach to supporting student engagement, behaviour and relationships lives through a number of programs; such as You Can Do It, Rock and Water, Restorative Practices, Circle Time, Fun Friends and Pursuit.
 These programs are designed to promote co-operative and harmonious relations leading to success in learning.

 Our College has a 'Community' structure and all students and staff belong to one of the four Communities.
 The Communities are named after elite sports people (Bradman, Freeman, O'Neill and Rafter) who are known not only for their sporting prowess but also for their charity and humanitarian work.
-The Community structure provides vertical social groupings, a supportive environment and an enriched pastoral care program for students.
-It allows for greater staff, parent and student interaction and promotes positive relationship building across all sub schools for staff and This structure is supported by research which indicates that smaller groupings within a larger educational organisation have the potential to significantly enhance educational outcomes for students.
+The Community structure provides vertical social groupings, a supportive environment and an enriched support program for students.
+It allows for greater staff, parent and student interaction and promotes positive relationship building from Prep through Year 12, for staff and students.
+This structure is supported by research which indicates that smaller groupings within a larger educational organisation have the potential to significantly enhance educational outcomes for students.
 It also promotes a deeper sense of belonging for all involved in our school community and pride in our College.